 Acts 2:41, 8:12, 10:47-48, 16:14-15; Colossians 2:11-12; Romans 6:1-11; Galatians 3:2, 3:5, 3:24-29; 1 Corinthians 11:23-30; Matthew 26:26-28; Mark 14:22-24, Luke 22:17-20

-We believe that every human being has direct relationship with God, and is responsible to God alone in all matters of faith; that each church is independent and must be free from interference by any ecclesiastical or political authority; though the church is free from outside ecclesiastical interferences yet it may submit itself to the counsel, wisdom, and arbitration of outside ecclesiastical authority when necessary.
-Church and State, therefore, must be kept separate as having different functions, each fulfilling its duties free from dictation or patronage of the other.
+We believe that every human being has direct relationship with God, and is responsible to God alone in all matters of faith; that each church is independent and must be free from interference by any ecclesiastical or political authority.
+Though the church is free from outside ecclesiastical interferences it may yet submit itself to the counsel, wisdom, and arbitration of outside ecclesiastical authority when necessary.
+Church and state, therefore, must be kept separate as having different functions, each fulfilling its duties free from dictation or patronage of the other.

 14. The Doctrine of the Future

 We believe the consummation of all things will happen in the visible and glorious return of the Lord Jesus Christ to judge the just and the unjust and to fulfill His kingdom in establishing the new heavens and the new earth.
 We believe in the resurrection of the body, the final judgment, the eternal happiness of the righteous, and the endless, conscious suffering of the wicked in hell.